A topic from the subject of Isolation in Chemistry.

 Introduction

 Chromatography is a technique used to separate and analyze complex mixtures of compounds.
-It is based on the principle that different compounds in a mixture will interact with a stationary phase and a mobile phase differently.
-This differential interaction will cause the compounds to separate as they move through the system.
+It is based on the principle that different compounds in a mixture will interact differently with a stationary phase and a mobile phase.
+This differential interaction causes the compounds to separate as they move through the system.

 Basic Concepts

 The stationary phase is a solid or liquid that is coated onto a solid support.
 The mobile phase is a fluid that moves through the stationary phase.
-The sample is introduced into the system and the compounds in the sample will interact with both the stationary phase and the mobile phase.
-The compounds that have a stronger interaction with the stationary phase will move more slowly through the system than the compounds that have a weaker interaction with the stationary phase.
+A sample is introduced into the system, and the compounds within interact with both the stationary and mobile phases.
+Compounds with stronger interactions with the stationary phase move more slowly than those with weaker interactions.

 Equipment and Techniques